kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### Docker image

-We have modified the default Dockerfile used to build the scheduler image to include the plugin.
-To build the docker image, run the following command in the root of this repo:
+We have **modified** the default Dockerfile used to build the scheduler image to include the plugin.

+To build the docker image, ensure Docker is running, then run the following command in the root of the repo:

 ```bash
 docker build -t localhost:5000/scheduler-plugins/kube-scheduler:dev -f build/scheduler/Dockerfile .